 Gender diversity in energy sector is critical to clean energy transition

-At the IEA Ministerial 2019, Ministers from IEA countries endorsed IEA efforts to build up and share knowledge related to equal opportunities for people of all genders and backgrounds in the energy sector.
-Find out more about the Equality in Energy Transitions Initiative (formerly known as C3E International) and IEA countries’ concrete actions to support gender equality in the energy sector by checking out the short videos below.
+At the IEA Ministerial 2019, Ministers from IEA countries endorsed IEA efforts to build up and share knowledge related to equal opportunities for women and men in the energy sector.

 The aim of the initiative is to elevate the IEA’s work on collecting knowledge and data related to gender, to develop policy recommendations to assist governments in their ambitions to improve gender-diversity in the energy sector.
 That includes collecting disaggregated gender and energy data related to areas such as employment, management, innovation, and financing to track progress and release periodic updates to decision-makers and developing policy recommendations for governments and industry.